-Final Examination (55%)
+Final Examination (56%)

 The final exam is cumulative.
-The style is similar to the midterm exam.
 The style is similar to questions in problem sets.

-The exam is centrally administered during December 10-22 and the date and time will be announced by the ARR.
+The exam is centrally administered during December 7-19 and the date and time will be announced by the ARR.

 Regrading

 In order to avoid problems associated with self-selection (grading mistakes that increase and decrease scores can happen, but only the one that decrease scores will be reported), disputes on individual questions will result in re-grading of the entire exam by the instructor.
 The re-graded score will be final and it may be higher or lower than the original one.
 Requests for re-grading must be submitted in writing to the instructor within one week since the score is first published.